 2. Public Safety will vigorously enforce Georgia’s “Parking Law for Persons with Disabilities” in accordance with OCGA 40-6-226.
 Drivers of vehicles parked in spaces designated for persons with disabilities must have a valid license plate or display, on their dashboard (in full view) or hung from their rear view mirror, the official permit issued by the Department of Motor Vehicles for persons with disabilities.

 3. Students with unpaid fines will be subject to the following sanctions: holds on release of records and degree conferral, and/or referral to outside collection agencies.
-Please note that if you have a HOLD on your records you must contact the Business office to get a list of all outstanding fees and fines.
+Please note that if you have a HOLD on your records you must contact the Business Office to get a list of all outstanding fees and fines.
 Payments are to be made in the Business Office located on the main floor of the Administration Building.
-Your hold will only be released by the Business office once a payment is made.
+Your hold will only be released by the Business Office once a payment is made.
 A HOLD will NOT be released unless the above procedure is followed.

 4. Parking at the Waleska Post Office by students, faculty or staff for the purposes of conducting business with Reinhardt University or attending class is prohibited.
+Violators are subject to receiving a citation.

 6. The parking areas behind the Paul Jones/Smith Johnston Halls, the Administration Building, the Hasty Student Center, around the Dobbs Building, and in front of the Lawson-Tarpley Buildings are reserved for Faculty and Staff only.
 All others who park in these reserved areas are subject to receiving a citation.